Chuck Henry: Other work

 While in Hawaii, Henry did an uncredited cameo on Hawaii Five-O in the second season episode of Three Dead Cows at Makapuu (Part #1).
 Henry played an Army Lieutenant who attempted to get Steve McGarrett (Jack Lord) to return three dead cows to the Army.

 During his second stint at KABC, Henry, from 1984 to 1991 became best known as host and, in 1988, added producer/director to the popular travel magazine program, Eye on L.A. (formerly known as Eyewitness Los Angeles).
 He has visited every continent in the world as host of these programs, which he received several Emmys.
 Henry had also hosted the weekday afternoon program L.A.
 Today alongside Ann Martin.

 Henry also began hosting national programs including Eye on Hollywood, the national version of Eye on L.A.
 (1983-1986, ABC late-nights); The Love Report, a magazine show about celebrity romance (1984, ABC daytime); Preview: The Best of the New, produced by Robin Leach (1990, syndication); and First Look, another weekly magazine (1991-1992, syndication).

 In 1975, Henry hosted an attempted revival of the game show Beat the Odds.
 In 1989, Henry hosted a short-lived revival of the classic Goodson-Todman game show Now You See It on CBS.
-He was also one of six people to audition to host its replacement, the daytime version of Wheel of Fortune (which had moved from NBC to CBS); however, Bob Goen was hired instead.
+He was also one of six people to audition to host its replacement, the daytime version of Wheel of Fortune (which had moved from NBC to CBS at the time); however, Bob Goen was hired instead.Before it was in development, in the early 90s, Henry was one of two hosts who did a runthrough for the unsold Mark Goodson pilot Body Talkwhile the other was Vicki Lawrence (known as Vicki Lawrence-Schultz at the time) who would eventually be hired later on.

 Henry is also well known for hosting (and executive-producing) Travel Café, a travel program in which he flies all around the world highlighting food and travel.
 Travel Café, a two-time Emmy Award winner, was the first local (Los Angeles) TV series produced in HDTV and was also seen on the Travel Channel along with the 1990's program Eye on Travel (also hosted by Henry).